Resolving stellar populations, star formation, and interstellar medium conditions with JWST in a large spiral galaxy at $z\approx2$: 2D spatial distribution of line emission

-In Table \ref{tab:sed_properties}, we report the local and total \Pab-based SFR (SFR$_{{\rm Pa\beta}}$) obtained by correcting for nebular attenuation derived from the hydrogen line ratios, namely: for Clumps A and B, and separately Clump C the values respectively inferred for Clump-N and Clump-S from MSA spectra (see Table \ref{tab:ism_table}); for the bulge the $A_{V,{\rm neb}}$ inferred from $A_{V,{\rm star}}$; and for the whole galaxy an average estimate based on medium- and broad-band imaging (see Appendix \ref{sec:av_imaging}).
-As expected, the SFR$_{{\rm Pa\beta}}$ of the clumps have not changed much with respect to the SFR$^0_{{\rm Pa\beta}}$ values, due to their low extinction; while for the bulge and the whole galaxy we now obtain consistency with the SFR10 values.
-In particular, we note that the total SFR$_{{\rm Pa\beta}}$ of the galaxy now also matches much better the global SFR$_{{\rm UV+IR}}$ estimate.
+In Table \ref{tab:sed_properties}, we report the local and total \Pab-based SFRs (SFR$_{{\rm Pa\beta}}$) obtained by correcting for nebular attenuation derived from the hydrogen line ratios.
+Specifically, for Clumps A and B, and separately Clump C, we report the values respectively inferred for Clump-N and Clump-S from MSA spectra (see Table \ref{tab:ism_table}); for the bulge, we report the $A_{V,{\rm neb}}$ value inferred from $A_{V,{\rm star}}$; and for the whole galaxy, we report an average estimate based on medium- and broadband imaging (see Appendix \ref{sec:av_imaging}).
+As expected, the SFR$_{{\rm Pa\beta}}$ of the clumps have not changed much with respect to the SFR$^0_{{\rm Pa\beta}}$ values, due to their low extinction, whereas for the bulge and the whole galaxy, we obtain values consistent with those for SFR10.
+In particular, we note that the total SFR$_{{\rm Pa\beta}}$ of the galaxy now also matches the global SFR$_{{\rm UV+IR}}$ estimate better.